-G Suite Enterprise and G Suite for Education customers are also covered by Google Cloud’s Access Transparency policy.
+Google Workspace Enterprise customers are also covered by Google Cloud’s Access Transparency policy.
 Under Access Transparency, whenever a Google employee must access Google Meet recordings stored in Drive (such as to fix a problem with a customer account), the employee must fill out a log noting the date, time, and reason for the access.

 Customers can also use Google’s Data Regions feature to choose the geographic location where select/covered data for Google Meet recordings will be stored at rest.